MichalPrzyl/mieszkania_v3/README.md

-Property Prices Tracker
+# Property Prices Tracker

-🏠 Property Prices Tracker is a web application built using Django, TypeScript, and React that allows users to track and save property prices from the popular real estate website Otodom.pl.
+🏠 Property Prices Tracker is a web application built using Django, TypeScript, and React that allows users to track and save property prices from the popular real estate website **Otodom.pl**.

 📈 Users can easily add new properties by entering the link to the property on Otodom.pl, and the application will automatically fetch the current price and save it to the database.